logicmoo/logicmoo_workspace/Syntax.md

 These clauses are used to define:

-* 1) time-independent predicates, including temporal inequalities, e.g. philosopher(hume) and  T1 < T2.

-* 2) intensional predicates, which change as a consequence of changes to extensional predicates.
+* 1) intensional predicates, which change as a consequence of changes to extensional predicates.
 For example (with explicit time)

 ```
 #!